Why You Want Krisa for Your Event

 Do you ever wonder, “Are we really on the right track?”
 Most likely, the answer to that question is, “Yes!”
-It is very possible that progress is being made, but not in the way you are hoping or expecting.
-In this workshop, Krisa points out the sometimes-forgotten areas of progress.
+It is very possible that progress is being made—just not in the way you’re expecting.
+In this workshop, Krisa points out the sometimes-forgotten sources of progress.
 She also provides teaching strategies, assessment ideas, and other resources that will help you persevere when it seems your efforts are in vain.

 Teaching Struggling Learners at Home: Nuts and Bolts for Success (Part 1)

-This workshop offers practical resources, lists of materials, and curricula to equip you as you work with a struggling learner in your homeschool.
+This workshop offers practical resources, lists of materials, and curricula to equip you as you homeschool a struggling learner.
 Krisa presents ideas for designing a unique home instruction program tailored to your child’s specific challenges.

 Teaching Struggling Learners at Home: Nuts and Bolts for Success (Part 2)

-In this second half of “Nuts and Bolts for Success,” Krisa addresses homeschooling and working, teaching multi-ages, scheduling the day, and practical teaching strategies you can use regardless of your curriculum program.
-Krisa explains multi-sensory teaching methods, direct instruction, and modeled teaching.
+In this second half of “Nuts and Bolts for Success,” Krisa addresses homeschooling and working, teaching multiple ages, scheduling the day, and practical teaching strategies you can use regardless of your curriculum program.
+Krisa also explains multi-sensory teaching methods, direct instruction, and modeled teaching.

 Teaching Math to Struggling Learners

-Does your student understand math concepts, but can’t master multiplication facts?
-Do you have a child with a math phobia or even a learning disability in math?
-This workshop includes a broad spectrum of teaching strategies and resources that will equip you to present math in ways that go beyond the suggestions found in traditional teacher manuals.
+Does your student understand math concepts but find it challenging to master multiplication facts?
+Do you have a child with a fear of math or a learning disability that affects their study of math?
+This workshop includes a broad range of teaching strategies—beyond the suggestions found in traditional teacher manuals—that will equip you to present math in ways that actually help your student.

-Tackling Tricky High School Issues: Practical Help and Guidance for Homeschooling High School Students with Special Needs
+Tackling Tricky High School Issues: Homeschooling Teens with Special Needs

 This workshop addresses some of the challenges associated with teaching struggling or atypical learners at home in the high school years.
-Do you have questions such as “How do I award my child with special needs a diploma?” or “What do I do since my child with dyslexia can’t read typical high school level material?”
-Krisa discusses alternative coursework, specialized curricula and learning materials, assistive technology, transcript options, possible graduation guidelines, high school programs for special learners, post–high school options.
-She also offer tips for navigating the process of applying for testing accommodations for College Board tests.
+Do you have questions such as “How do I award my teen with special needs a diploma?” or “What do I do when my teen with dyslexia can’t read high school-level material?”
+Krisa discusses alternative coursework, assistive technology, transcript options, possible graduation guidelines, high school programs for special learners, and post-high school options.
+She also offers tips for navigating the process of applying for testing accommodations for College Board tests.